katlass/Self-Supervised-Wrist-Gait-Characterization/README.md

 - Built state-of-the-art DCNNs on terabytes of data with transfer learning, oversampling, and custom loss functions for gait classification

-- Self-supervised wrist labels derived from lumbar sensors with signal preprocessing, dynamic thresholding and peak detection
+- Self-supervised wrist labels derived from lumbar sensors with signal preprocessing, dynamic thresholding and peak detection (Ionescu et. al)

 - Designed an end-to-end pipeline for gait classification and speed prediction, achieving 0.93 F1 and 0.03 RMSE across participants <br>